aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 <span class="image">![Add Reader](x86_PI_DBLoad.png?raw=true)</span>

 <span class="image">![Add Reader](x86_PI_TopSQL.png?raw=true)</span>

+Please make sure to copy the results of the sysbench SQL statistics from Cloud9 terminal to notepad, we will use it in the next step.

 We have ran sample workload in both Graviton2 and x86 instance class.
 In the next section, we will compare the results.